 Thanks to this approach, surgeons don’t have to look back and forth between the patient and the images, or rely on audible Doppler ultrasound, which is currently the prevalent method during reconstructive surgeries.

-The technology is far from maturing, with many challenges waiting in line before mainstream adoption is possible.
+The technology is far from mature, with many challenges waiting in line before mainstream adoption is possible.

 For example, transforming information from CT scans and MRI into 3D models is time consuming — the ER won’t benefit from AR, at least for now.